-Options, on the other hand, are a contract between the buyer and seller.
-It gives the right to the buyer to buy or sell an underlying asset at a specified date and at the pre-determined price.
+On the other hand, Options are a contract between the buyer and seller.
+It gives the right to the buyer to buy or sell an underlying asset at a specified date and a pre-determined price.
 What makes it different from a future contract is that it is not a binding contract or is not an obligation for either party.

 Date of Execution

 Trading in futures comes with the obligation.
 Both buyer and seller have the obligation irrespective of their profit or loss in the position.
-Options, on the other hand, give the right to an investor but not the obligation to transact (buy or sell) the underlying asset.
+On the other hand, options give the right to an investor but not the obligation to transact (buy or sell) the underlying asset.
 For the options seller, if the buyer chooses to execute the contract, then the seller will have to abide.

 Though both are derivatives, the level of risk is different in both.
 Futures are usually riskier for the investors simply because they offer the chance to earn higher rewards as well.
 Thus, they are not recommended for those who are starting to trade.
 Such investors might end up losing a heap of money if the future contract starts moving in the opposite direction of the trader’s position.

-Options are better for beginners, as they are less risky.
+Options are better for beginners as they are less risky.
 But, the returns from options are also less than what investors could earn in a future contract.
-In options, the maximum loss that a person can face is limited to what he or she paid at the time of buying the call or put option.
+In options, the maximum loss that a person can face is limited to what they paid when buying the call or put option.

 For trading in futures, one needs to fulfill margin requirements irrespective of the position (long or short) taken by the trader.
-For options, on the other hand, the buyer only needs to pay the premium.
+On the other hand, the buyer only needs to pay the premium for options.
 There is no requirement to pay the margin.

 Time Value of Money

-There is no consideration of the time value of money in futures.
-Options contract rely heavily on the time value of money.
+There is no consideration of the time value of money in the future.
+Options contracts rely heavily on the time value of money.
 Whether or not a trader would execute an option contract gets clearer as we move closer to the expiry date.
 Thus, the time value of money is important.